 Losing your smartphone is probably equivalent to losing a limb in the current digital age we belong to.
 Our smartphones are an extension of our lives, they help us keep on track with our daily routines, work meetings, calorie intake, social media updates and all the latest on stocks and trades at times too.
 The way we use our smartphones reflects our dependency on the device, but it also shows that these vessels of technology carry vital information that we do not wish to share with the world… at least, not just yet.

 But sometimes the dreaded ‘slipping out of the pocket’ or ‘forgetting in the club bathroom’, is the fate determined for our precious smartphones and after the panic, anger and sometimes tears, action needs to take place…

-Here are a few top tips you may want to keep in mind just in case your smartphone goes missing:
+Here are the top 5 tips you may want to keep in mind just in case your smartphone goes missing:

 1 – Give yourself a ring